 Liquidity risk is the risk that the Foundation will not be able to meet its financial obligations as they come due.
 The majority of the Foundation's assets are investments traded in active markets that can be readily liquidated.
 In addition, the Foundation aims to retain a sufficient cash position to manage liquidity in order to meet its obligations on a timely basis.
-Changes in the Foundation's liquidity risk in 2021 consisted of new long-term debt financing.
+Changes in liquidity risk in the year ended December 31, 2022 consisted of noncompliance with financial covenants related to a term loan (note 5).